Chinese restaurant: Germany

-In 1928, one of Germany's first Chinese restaurants opened in the Kantstraße region of Berlin, known for its large Chinese community.
+In 1923, one of Germany's first Chinese restaurants opened in the Kantstraße region of Berlin, known for its large Chinese community.
 By 1966, there were 100 Chinese restaurants across Germany; in 1992 this had increased to over 3,000.

 Today, Chinese restaurants can be found throughout Germany to the extent that, in 2016, almost every German city with a population of over 15,000 has at least a single Chinese restaurant.
 The largest concentration is found in Berlin where restaurants have been known to pair traditional Sichuan- and Shanghai-inspired dishes with German wines.
 Many students from China and Hong Kong studying in Germany open Chinese restaurants.

 Netherlands

 There are many Chinese restaurants in the Netherlands, although the number has fallen in the decade preceding 2019.
 The first Chinese restaurant opened in the 1920s.
 Chinese food in the Netherlands is often inspired by Indonesian cuisine owing to the Netherlands' colonisation of Indonesia.

 In 2019, it was reported that the previous decade had seen a 22% decline in the number of Chinese-Indonesian restaurants in the Netherlands, whereas the number of other restaurants increased by 15%.
 Researchers attributed this to Chinese restaurants not meeting "modern" desires of consumers, including outdated décor and fatty food considered unappealing to an increasingly health-conscious population.
+For the Netherlands, the typical Chinese-Indonesian restaurant culture – where three cultures come together (Chinese, Indonesian and Dutch) – has been acknowledged as Dutch intangible cultural heritage.

 In 2020, a number of Chinese restaurants began trialling the use of service robots, including in Renesse and Maastricht.
 A study published in 2019 raised concerns regarding labour trafficking in Chinese restaurants in the country, due to the migrants' "vulnerability to exploitation" and urged protection for migrants against "extreme forms of labour exploitation" seen across Europe.